tetracorp/k240/docs/_posts/2022-05-20-cu-amiga-demo.md

   appears in the demo.
 This is the list of extracted buttons for the `PANEL` cheat found in the full game.
 This also tells us that the PANEL layout was complete by this point.
+- There is a conspicious gap in the code where the key scancodes for the cheat codes are normally located, including a 168-byte run of zeroes which would be consistent with 14 bytes for each of 12 cheat codes.
+This may suggest that all twelve cheat codes were present at this point, and similarity might be noted with the manual protection codes which also use 14-byte rows of Amiga key scancodes.
+The actual array of cheat codes in the final version is 139 bytes.

 However, code for at least several cheats is observed to be missing in the demo.
 There is no check for the `SKYSCRAPER` instant building flag, no code which adds